box/developer.box.com/content/guides/embed/box-view/index.md

 Our Javascript SDK dynamically selects the appropriate viewer for your file to render instantly and crisply on any web or mobile device.

-### Easy to Use
+### Ease of Use

-Simply upload files to Box via a secure API and receive an embeddable HTML5 snippet to place into your application's user interface.
+Upload files to Box via a secure API and receive an embeddable HTML5 snippet to place into your application's user interface.
 Plus, your files are securely stored and manageable in Box.